cilium/cilium/Documentation/gettingstarted/proxylib.rst

 Step 3: Search for Existing Parser Code / Libraries
 ===================================================

-Look for open source golang library/code that can help.
+Look for open source Golang library/code that can help.
-Is there existing open source golang code that parse your protocol that you can leverage, either directly as library or a motivating example?
+Is there existing open source Golang code that parse your protocol that you can leverage, either directly as library or a motivating example?
 For example, the `tidwall/recon library
-<https://github.com/tidwall/redcon>`_ parses Redis in golang, and `Vitess
+<https://github.com/tidwall/redcon>`_ parses Redis in Golang, and `Vitess
-<https://github.com/vitessio/vitess>`_ parses MySQL in golang.   `Wireshark dissectors
+<https://github.com/vitessio/vitess>`_ parses MySQL in Golang.   `Wireshark dissectors
 <https://github.com/boundary/wireshark/tree/master/epan/dissectors>`_ also has a wealth of
 protocol parsers written in C that can serve as useful guidance.
 Note:  finding client-only protocol parsing code is typically less helpful than finding a proxy implementation, or a full parser library.
 This is because the set of requests a client parsers is typically the inverse set of the requests a Cilium proxy needs to parse, since the proxy mimics the server rather than the client.
-Still, viewing a golang client can give you a general idea of how to parse the general serialization format of the protocol.
+Still, viewing a Golang client can give you a general idea of how to parse the general serialization format of the protocol.

 Step 4: Follow the Cilium Developer Guide